cloudfoundry/postgres-release/README.md

 Property | Description
 -------- | -------------
-databases.port | The database port.
+databases.version | Define the used PostgreSQL major version.
+Default: 15 databases.port | The database port.
 Default: 5432
 databases.databases | A list of databases and associated properties to create when Postgres starts databases.databases[n].name | Database name